raccoongang/openprocurement.auctions.lease/docs/source/standard/contract.rst

 :taxHolidaysDuration:
     `ISO8601 duration`_ object, required

-    Duration of lease holidays.
+    Duration of the period within which a person or company is allowed to pay less than usual (or provide no payment).

 :conditions:
     string, required, multilingual

-    Lease holidays conditions in Ukrainian.
+    The details for the way of lease holidays to be held.

 :value:
     :ref:`Value` object, required